Sam & Dave are the American music pioneers behind “Hold On, I’m Comin’,” and “Soul Man.”

-But most people don’t know that the group hails from Miami and were discovered by, and first recorded for Henry Stone and Steve Alaimo.
+The group comes from Miami and first recorded for Henry Stone and Steve Alaimo.

-There was a little club in the heart of the Liberty City area of Miami called the King Of Hearts owned by one John Lomelo.
+There was a little club in the heart of the Liberty City area of Miami called the King Of Hearts owned by John Lomelo.
 In later years he would become ‘mayor for life’ of the small burg of Sunrise, FL before eventually being indicted for corruption and then being re-elected.

 Steve Alaimo used to work the club as a singer, and Henry used to hang out there a couple nights a week.
 “John Lomelo was a great guy.
 I used to love that place,” says Stone.

-Sam & Dave were on the talent show circuit of the era, and were known for an explosive live performance that brought the church-feel to the nightclub, and through a combination of powerful singing, dance moves, and on-stage chemistry, they would turn the club out every time they hit the stage.
+Sam & Dave were on the talent show circuit and came to be known for turning the party out every time they hit the stage.

-Alaimo produced and Stone released a few sides on his Marlin and Alston labels.
-Then he leased a couple of em’ to Roulette Records produced by Henry Glover.
-They sold what they sold, which wasn’t much, but the group’s talent would not be denied.
+Alaimo produced and Stone released a few sides on the Marlin and Alston labels.
+Then they recorded for Roulette Records, produced by Henry Glover.
+Early efforts met little commercial success, but the group’s talent would not be denied.

-One night Henry Stone took Jerry Wexler of Atlantic Records to watch them play at King Of Hearts and he was blown away.
+Henry Stone took Jerry Wexler and Ahmet Etegun of Atlantic Records to see them at King Of Hearts and they were blown away.
 Soon Sam and Dave signed a recording contract with Atlantic.

-Wexler asked Stone what he thought of his recording them through STAX, and Stone suggested he have a couple of young producers he’d been keeping tabs on produce the records.
+Wexler asked Stone what he thought of recording them through STAX, and Stone suggested he have a couple of young producers he’d been keeping tabs on produce the records.
 So Isaac Hayes and David Porter took on the project, Booker T & The MGs backed the group, and the rest is history.